Andrea Ballou BS '18, PGA Golf Management

-Andrea is a senior in the PGA Golf Management program.
+Andrea recently graduated from the PGA Golf Management program.
 With a passion to drive social impact through the game of golf, Andrea set her sights on a career path to PGA REACH and eventually, to develop a nonprofit golf academy for people with special needs.

 Why did you choose UCCS?